elixir-cloud-aai/landing-page/README.md

 docker-compose up --build -d
 ```

-The website should now be available at `http://localhost` (port 80).
+The website should now be available at `http://localhost`.

+> By default, port 80 is used.
+You can change this in `docker-compose.yaml`.

 Of course, these deployment instructions are only a starting point.
 You may
-want to adapt the them to your individual needs.
+want to adapt them to your individual needs.

 > **IMPORTANT NOTE:** **Never** publish the built container image!
 It will be
 > easy to access your Notion token.